rsmith531/online_hours_tracker/README.md

 "Real" databases take a bit of work to stand up and maintain.
 The small scale of my project meant I got to skip all that and use [**SQLite**](https://www.sqlite.org/whentouse.html), which puts the whole database in a couple little files.
 The actual implementation of that was made even easier with the excellent [**`better-sqlite3`**](https://github.com/WiseLibs/better-sqlite3) library.
 Using [**Vue query**](https://tanstack.com/query/v5/docs/framework/vue/overview), all parts of the platform could access and update the data through an API endpoint from a centralized location that also provided some very neat caching and other optimizing abilities.

+To make the database a little easier to work with in Typescript, I chose [**Drizzle**](https://orm.drizzle.team/) for my [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
+I originally started the project without it, so when I integrated it, the code clarity improved drastically and allowed me to type my function signatures to match the types representing the database objects.
+Now, if the underlying schema changes, I will see how those changes impact the performance of its use across the codebase in the way of type errors.

 An interesting implementation detail I had to tackle was how I would persist a user's site settings across sessions.
 One approach is to save their settings to a table in the database.
 However, this meant that their settings would be the same across all devices they used to access the platform.
 I wanted to let the user configure their site settings by device.
 It gave me a great opportunity to explore the [Window API's **local storage**](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) feature.
 I used it to store the settings on the browser in a manner that would stick around until the user cleared their cache.

-At some point (probably when my data needs grow too complex for SQLite), I'd like to migrate to using an ORM like [Drizzle](https://orm.drizzle.team/) and a [PostgreSQL database](https://www.postgresql.org/), possibly implemented with a self-hosted [Supabase](https://supabase.com/docs/guides/self-hosting) instance.
+When my data needs grow too complex for SQLite, I'd like to migrate to a [PostgreSQL database](https://www.postgresql.org/), possibly implemented with a self-hosted [Supabase](https://supabase.com/docs/guides/self-hosting) instance.

 ### Push notifications